martonmiklos/tusb5052_bootcode/README.md

 Code needs reidentation and I have not found any way to export the newlines properly, so some code might be merged to comments.

+Code untested, and unable to compiled with Keil C51 9.01